gptsheet Documentation

 Connectors fall into three auth families:

 - API token — paste a key from the provider's dashboard.
-Used by Stripe, HubSpot, Notion, Airtable, GitHub, Linear, Trello, Calendly, Mailchimp, Apollo, PostHog, Amplitude, Ghost, Beehiiv, Alpha Vantage, Massive.
+Used by Stripe, Notion, Airtable, PostHog, Amplitude, Ghost.

 - Direct database — host + credentials for direct SQL access.
-Used by MySQL, MS SQL Server, Postgres (via PostgREST/proxy), Supabase, DynamoDB, Snowflake, Redshift, Databricks, MongoDB.
+Used by MySQL, MS SQL Server, Postgres, DynamoDB.
+Supabase uses its PostgREST gateway + service_role key (no direct JDBC needed).

 Stripe